Confareneoclassico/SilverPaper/README.md

-# SilverPaper
+# Silver Paper
-The code underpinning the submitted publication
+The code underpinning the submitted publication is presented in this repository